omarmir/notarr/README.md

 ### API

-The notarr server does expose an API and this will be documented better in the future, the app is in VERY early stages so things are still liable to shift.
+The nanote server does expose an API and this will be documented better in the future, the app is in VERY early stages so things are still liable to shift.
 I am now daily driving this for my notes so its not going anywhere and you should expect updates.